On This Page

 Rosewall Creek Provincial Park

-This small day-use only park has two picnic areas on either side of the creek.
-Two picnic tables overlook the creek on one side, and two more tables are situated right next to the river on the other.
-A short riverside trail connects the two picnic areas on either side of Rosewall Creek.
+This small day-use only park has two picnic areas on either side of the creek connected by a short riverside trail.
+Two picnic tables overlook the creek on one side.

 - Trail surfaces can be uneven.